-After I finished photographing the dress on its hanger, it was time for the bride to start putting on the dress.
-The dress had a lace up back which can take around 20 minutes to do and does require someone who has patience to put you in it!
+After I finished photographing the dress on its hanger, it was time for the bride to put on the dress.
+The dress had a lace up back which can take around 20 minutes to do and requires someone who has patience to put you in it!

-The church was around 30 minutes away and parking was suspected to be hard but luckily I was straight in a spot.
-I never panic as I know Jason will already be at the church as he arrives 1hr before to be with the boys and so there is always back up.
+The church was around 30 minutes away and we suspected parking to be hard, but luckily I was straight in a spot.

-Tip number 5 – Let the photographer know if you think there may be parking issues.
+Tip number 5—Let the photographer know if you think there may parking issues.

-The day was finished off with some really well delivered speeches and there were lots of tears and amazing belly laughs all round.
+They finished the day off with some really well delivered speeches and there were lots of tears and amazing belly laughs all round.
 The speeches are by far one of my most favourite things to photograph because everyone forgets the camera was there and lets their emotions out.

 Hope you enjoyed the story and the tips and thank you to all the people out there who support us and make Marie Lloyd Photography the best.

 Check out another Wirral wedding for more wedding wow factor.